Art

 Press a damp piece of tissue or paper towel into your watercolors and mash it onto your paper.
 You’ll create a kaleidoscope of soft textures and colors in your image.

+These watercolor painting ideas are meant to help you learn the medium as you go.
 The more you play around with color and water, the more you’ll discover methods that work best for the projects you have in mind.

 For even more fun painting ideas, check out other experiences happening on Classpop!